luarocks/lua-style-guide/README.md

 This style guides lists the coding conventions used in the [LuaRocks](http://github.com/luarocks/luarocks) project.
-It does not claim to be the best Lua coding style in the planet, but it is used successfully in a long-running project, and we do provide rationale for most of the design decisions listed below.
+It does not claim to be the best Lua coding style in the planet, but it is used successfully in a long-running project, and we do provide rationale for many of the design decisions listed below.

 The list of recommendations in this document was based on the ones mentioned